Republican Liberty Caucus

 Article IV: Board of Directors

 Section 1.
-The Board of Directors of the Caucus, hereinafter 'Board', shall consist of the four Officers of the Caucus, three At-Large members, four Regional members, and at least three Alternate members.
+The Board of Directors of the Caucus, hereinafter 'Board', shall consist of the four Officers of the Caucus, three At-Large members, eight Regional members, and at least three Alternate members.
 At-Large and Alternate Board members shall be Regular members of the Caucus, elected for two-year terms by delegates at a Regular Convention of the Caucus.
 Regional Directorsshall be elected from among their members by the officers of Chartered states in each of the Regions within thirty days of a Regular Convention.
 Alternate members may be designated by the Chairman as voting members of the Board whenever Directors are absent from any meeting or fail to participate in any electronic ballot.

 Section 2.
 The Board shall ensure the effective implementation of these Bylaws, adopt an annual or quarterly budget, provide for effective communications among members, Chartered State organizations and the general public, and make arrangements for Regular and Special Conventions of the Caucus.